L0rentz/myftp/README.md

 The server has an authentication with an Anonymous account and an empty password.
 Data transfers uses active or passive mode.
+I've also implemented a SHA256 encryption for the passwords.

 ## Client